 In 2018, customer data platforms (CDPs) were everywhere — but the big question surrounding the technology was, “What exactly is a CDP?
 And what can it do for our company?”

-Just as often, it seemed the story was, “What is CDP not?” (hint: not a DMP).
+Just as often, it seemed the story was, “What is a CDP not?”
+(Hint: It’s not a data management platform (DMP).)

 Now, though, marketers have a real, intricate understanding of the value of CDPs to unify and activate their customer data without sacrificing transparency, control, or accessibility.